Sleep Training Your Baby Fast

-Keep yourself from having a meltdown
+1. Keep yourself from having a meltdown

 - They need to sleep, and they need to learn how to fall back asleep in the middle of the night.

-- Close the door or walk to the other part of the house.
-It is going to be hard, but get your mind off of it.
-Baby will be asleep before you know it.
-[This is where a baby monitor comes into play].
+Close the door or walk to another part of the house.
+It is going to be hard, but try to get your mind off of your baby crying.

-If possible, have baby sleeping in a different room than you
+2. If possible, have baby sleeping in a different room than you

 The part about cry it out is that your baby has to cry it out to learn how to self-soothe, and if you sleep in the same room…no sleep for you!

-When’s the right time?
+3. When’s the right time?

 There are definite exceptions like if they are sick, or crying because they are still hungry or wet.
-I found it was a good time to start sleep training: cry it out after my baby had an already established routine of feedings and play times.
+I found it was a good time to start sleep training after my baby had an already established routine of feedings and play times.

 My own success story